Antoine Pierre de Chapelle, 5th Marquis of Jumilhac: Career

 At just thirteen years old, he entered military service as second lieutenant in the King's Infantry Regiment on 31 August 1777.
-He embarked in Brest in 1782, with the Régiment de Rouergue, for Cadiz, to join the Naval Army of the Count of Estaing during the Anglo-French War.
+He embarked in Brest in 1782, with the Régiment de Rouergue, for Cádiz, to join the Naval Army of the Count of Estaing during the Anglo-French War.
 He was assigned to the staff of the Land Army under the orders of Gilbert du Motier, Marquis de Lafayette.
 After having drawn up the camp of the vanguard division at Santa-Maria, he returned to France at the Peace of Paris in 1783.

 In 1784, he was appointed captain in the Régiment du Dauphin Dragons, and took four years to visit the principal courts of Europe.
 In 1788, he was appointed second major of the colonel-general of Régiment du Hussars, and he studied thoroughly under the advice of his uncle, the Marquis du Mesnil, a well-respected cavalry officer.